MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-data-persistence.md

 The way SQL Server Big Data Cluster consumes these persistent volumes is by using [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 You can create different storage classes for different kind of storage and specify them at the Big Data Cluster deployment time.
 You can configure which storage class to use for which purpose (pool).
 SQL Server Big Data Cluster creates [persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) with the specified storage class name for each pod that requires persistent volumes.
 It then mounts the corresponding persistent volume(s) in the pod.

 > [!NOTE]
-> For CTP 2.0, you can only have one storage class with static size and access mode for the whole cluster.
+> For CTP 2.0, only `ReadWriteOnce` access mode for the whole cluster is supported.

 ## Deployment settings

-To use persistent storage during deployment, configure the **USE_PERSISTENT_VOLUME** and **STORAGE_CLASS_NAME** flags with mssqlctl. **USE_PERSISTENT_VOLUME** is set to false by default, and, in this case, SQL Server Big Data Cluster uses emptyDir mounts.
+To use persistent storage during deployment, configure the **USE_PERSISTENT_VOLUME** and **STORAGE_CLASS_NAME** environment variables before running  `mssqlctl create cluster` command. **USE_PERSISTENT_VOLUME** is set to `true` by default.
+You can override the default and set it to `false` and, in this case, SQL Server Big Data Cluster uses emptyDir mounts.

+> [!WARNING]
+> Running without persistent storage can result in a non-functional cluster.
+Upon pod restarts, cluster metadata and/or user data will be lost permanently.

 If you set the flag to true, you must also provide **STORAGE_CLASS_NAME** as a parameter at the deployment time.

-## AKS/ACS storage classes
+## AKS storage classes

-AKS and ACS both come with two built-in storage classes **default** and **premium-storage** along with dynamic provisioner for them.
-You can specify either of those or create their own storage class for deploying Big Data Cluster with persistent storage enabled.
+AKS comes with [two built-in storage classes](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv) **default** and **premium-storage** along with dynamic provisioner for them.
+You can specify either of those or create your own storage class  for deploying Big Data Cluster with persistent storage enabled.

 ## Minikube storage class